solana-foundation/developer-content/docs/programs/testing.md

 ---

 When developing programs on Solana, ensuring their correctness and reliability is crucial.
-Until now devs have been using solana-test-validator for testing.
+Until now devs have been using `solana-test-validator` for testing.
-This document covers testing your Solana program with NodeJS using `solana-bankrun`.
+This document covers testing your Solana program with Node.js
+using `solana-bankrun`.

 ## Overview